Retro Review: Sonic Adventure

 Sonic Adventure includes a few mechanics further removed from the base platforming.
 Some of these work really well; the snowboarding section of the Icecap level is still an absolute winner, even if it’s now overshadowed by the opening section of Sonic Adventure 2.
 Other ideas sound cool in concept but fall short in execution.
 Having a Casino full of interactive games could have worked, but NiGHTS Pinball is nowhere near as fun as it sounds and collecting the 400 coins required to complete the level is a chore.
 Flying Tail’s aeroplane in an on-rails section reminiscent of Star Fox has a lot of potential, but ultimately disappoints.

 You can also play as five of Sonic’s friends, which again adds variety, as well as a mixed-bag of new mechanics.
 The Knuckles stages for instance have you searching for hidden gems.
-You should’t play these levels, they are not fun at-all.
+You shouldn’t play these levels, they are not fun at all.

 At this point I’m going to interject a quick technical side note and mention that Sonic Adventure has been ported and expanded in a confusing way, and as a result the ‘definitive’ version of the game isn’t overtly clear.
 There was Sonic Adventure DX released for the GameCube in 2003 and then a digital release on PSN/XBLA in 2010.
 Oh, and both have been ported to PC.

-My recommendation would be the Steam release plus this enhancement, which adds missing features from the original port as well as additional graphics and resolution options plus mod support.
+My recommendation would be the Steam release plus this enhancement, which adds in some features from the original port as well as additional graphics and resolution options plus mod support.

 Alongside other classics such as Shenmue, Skies of Arcadia and Jet Set Radio, Sonic Adventure embodies everything weird and amazing that made the Dreamcast such a distinct console.
 Did I mention that there’s a really great bit where a whale chases you?
 Probably not, but you probably already know that.
 Throw in some traditional elements from the Mega Drive series and you’ve got a unique classic that’s still probably the best 3D Sonic game ever made.
 Not that that’s saying much, AM I RIGHT?